 One of the reasons people don’t respond to surveys is that they fear they might get spam marketing emails from third-parties or from the host organization.
-GDPR ensures individual’s privacy and hence helps in eliminating this fear.
+GDPR ensures an individual’s privacy and hence helps in eliminating this fear.
 Thus, though organizations may perceive that GDPR data regulations might stop them from collecting data, it actually has the potential to do the reverse.
-With GDPR in action, individuals will feel confident that their personal data will not be misused and hence encourages them to share their honest opinion, preferences, feedback, etc. Also, organizations will have to be more vigilant pertaining to collection, storage and processing of data, so that nobody can misuse the data.
+With GDPR in action, individuals will feel confident that their personal data will not be misused and hence encourages them to share their honest opinion, preferences, feedback, etc. Also, organizations will have to be more vigilant pertaining to collection, storage, and processing of data, so that nobody can misuse the data.

 Once the respondents are convinced that their data is safe, secure and will not be misused, it is more likely that they will answer the customer survey.
 This, in turn, will increase the response rate and you will gather more insights into customers’ experience, their likes and dislikes, the features they would like to see in your products, etc All such information will help you to serve them better and consequently, increase your business.